...

 4. Relocation

 Relocation of one parent to a different city, state, or country can trigger the need for a custody arrangement.
 If a parent intends to move a significant distance away, it may affect the child’s access to both parents and disrupt their established routine.
-In such cases, the court may need to modify the existing custody arrangement to accommodate the new circumstances and ensure that the child’s best interests are maintained.
+In such cases, the court may modify the existing custody arrangement to reflect the new circumstances and ensure the child’s best interests remain protected.

 5. Parental Unfitness or Incapacity

-If a parent is deemed unfit or unable to provide proper care for the child due to issues such as substance abuse, mental health concerns, neglect, or abandonment, a custody arrangement may be necessary.
+If a court finds a parent unfit due to substance abuse, mental health issues, neglect, or abandonment, it may establish a custody arrangement to ensure the child’s safety and well-being.
 The court may intervene to protect the child’s well-being by limiting or supervising the unfit parent’s contact and granting custody to the more capable and responsible parent or a suitable guardian.

-In unfortunate circumstances where a parent or legal guardian passes away, a custody arrangement may be required to determine the child’s future living arrangements and decision-making authority.
+In the unfortunate event that a parent or legal guardian passes away, the court may need to establish a custody arrangement to determine the child’s future living arrangements and decision-making authority.
 The court will consider the child’s best interests and the surviving parent’s ability to provide a suitable environment for the child.
-If necessary, other family members or close relatives may be considered as potential guardians.
+If necessary, the court may consider other family members or close relatives as potential guardians for the child.

 Regardless of the situation, the primary focus is always on the best interests of the child, ensuring their safety, well-being, and overall development.
 By establishing a structured custody arrangement, the court aims to provide stability, consistency, and a nurturing environment for the child to thrive and maintain meaningful relationships with both parents.